Emla Cream 5% 5g

 When ready for use, remove the dressing and wipe off excess cream with a tissue.

-Please make sure an appropriate dressing is used to cover the skin to maximise the absorption, and leave on the skin surface for adequate time (usually 60 minutes) ahead of the needle procedure.
+Please make sure an appropriate dressing is used to cover the skin to maximise the absorption and leave it on the skin surface for adequate time (usually 60 minutes) ahead of the needle procedure.

 Warnings